-"The families all came and staved contact and it was great to see the kids loved watching the students succeed."
+"The families all came and stayed for the day," said teacher Erin Scott.
+"It was a really nice home-to-school contact and it was great to see the kids out in the community.
+The families loved watching the students succeed."

 The hope is to expand the program next year to include bowling and to have more students participate.
-Anyone interested in joining the Polar Plunge team for the next jump on February 21, 2016 should contact Erin Scott.
+Anyone interested in joining the Polar Plunge team for the next jump on February 21, 2016 should contact Erin Scott at 486-8004.

-SPC Athletes
+SPC Athletes Special Olympic

+Niomi Blanc Coaches

-Niomi Gold Medal
+Gold Medal Eric Hirsch

+DeMari Clarke Sam Rivera

-DeMari Clarke 5th Place Honor
+5 th Place Honor Erin Scott

+Havden Maegerle Maria Sita

-Hayden Maegerle Two 5th Place Honors
+Hayden Maegerle Two 5 th Place Honors Tracey Smith